 Thursday, February 11, 2016 | 7:30 PM

-As one of the world’s leading business minds, Daniel Pink’s forward-thinking ideas and blockbuster books are reshaping how organizations approach innovation, motivation, and talent.
-With traditional carrot-and-stick techniques a thing of the past, Pink offers 21st century tools to make organizations more effective and leaders more persuasive.
+As one of the world’s leading business minds, Daniel Pink’s forward-thinking ideas and blockbuster books are reshaping how organizations approach traditional leadership.
+In a quest to build a culture of creativity, Pink challenges the notion that innovation is no longer any one person’s job – it’s everyone’s job.
 A previous chief speechwriter to Vice President Al Gore, Pink quickly conquered the business world with three long-running New York Times bestsellers: “To Sell is Human,” “Drive,” and “A Whole New Mind.”
 His books have been translated into 33 languages and have sold over one million copies in the U.S. alone.
 Pink’s TED talk on the science of motivation is one of the 20 most-watched TED talks of all time.
 In 2011, Harvard Business Review and Thinkers50 named him one of the top 30 business thinkers in the world.
 His articles appear in The New York Times, Harvard Business Review and Wired, and he advises startups and Fortune 100 companies alike.
 Currently, Pink hosts “Crowd Control,” a National Geographic television series that utilizes behavioral science and technology to solve everyday problems.
 Learn More

 Actors, best-selling authors, and advocates for diversity awareness